Proteomic Data Commons(PDC)

 In addition to providing data, the PDC also offers analysis tools:

 The data files of the PDC are available for analysis in the CRDC Cloud Resources.
-Specifically, PDC users can build cohorts of interest in the PDC portal and then analyze the associated data files in Seven Bridges Genomics.
+Specifically, PDC users can build cohorts of interest in the PDC portal and then analyze the associated data files in Seven Bridges Genomics and the Broad Institute FireCloud.

 The PDC contains multiple data types, including the raw data and the harmonized data through the common data analysis pipeline.
 A full list of PDC data types are here: